Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function: Author summary

-Neurons must maintain stable activity while adapting to changing demands, relying on two mechanisms: homeostasis, which stabilizes activity, and neuromodulation, which adjusts behavior to external signals.
+Neurons must maintain stable activity while adapting to changing demands, relying on two mechanisms: calcium homeostasis, which stabilizes activity, and neuromodulation, which adjusts behavior to external signals.
 These mechanisms often interact, but their improper coordination can lead to dysfunction.
-This study uses computational models to show how controlled neuromodulation - mimicking biological feedback - can be harmonized with homeostasis to ensure robust neuronal function.
-By improving neuronal degeneracy, the system compensates for channel blockades and maintains critical activity patterns for both single neurons and networks.
+This study uses computational models to show how controlled neuromodulation --- mimicking biological feedback --- can be harmonized with calcium homeostasis to ensure robust neuronal function.
+The system compensates for channel blockades and maintains critical activity patterns for both single neurons and networks despite neuronal parameter variability.
 These insights not only deepen our understanding of neural robustness, but also suggest safer pharmacological strategies targeting neuromodulatory pathways, offering potential breakthroughs in treating neurological disorders without disrupting essential cellular mechanisms.

-\section{\textbf{INTRODUCTION}}
+\section{Introduction}

-Brain activity is continuously shaped by neuromodulators and neuropeptides, including dopamine, serotonin, and histamine \citep{bargmann2013connectome, marder2014neuromodulation}.
-Neuromodulators dynamically influence single-neuron activity, input-output properties, and synaptic connection strength and dynamics, enabling neuronal networks to adapt to changing needs, contexts, and environments \citep{marder1996principles, marder2001central, mccormick2020neuromodulation}.
-To achieve this modulation, neuromodulators dynamically reshape the density, dynamics, and kinetics of many single cell transmembrane proteins, making whole brain functional signaling strongly dependent on the robustness and reliability of neuromodulation mechanisms at the molecular and cellular levels \citep{nadim2014neuromodulation, hooper1984modulation}.
-While experimental studies underscore the ubiquity of neuromodulation across nervous systems, the fundamental principles underlying this mechanism remain incompletely understood.
-As such, studying neuromodulation is a very arduous task, both experimentally and computationally, which explains our limited understanding of its underlying mechanisms.
+Brain activity is continuously shaped by neuromodulators and neuropeptides, including dopamine, serotonin, and histamine \cite{bargmann2013connectome, marder2014neuromodulation}.
+Neuromodulators dynamically influence single-neuron activity, input-output properties, and synaptic strength, enabling neuronal networks to adapt to changing needs, contexts, and environments \cite{marder1996principles, marder2001central, mccormick2020neuromodulation}.
+This modulation occurs through the regulation of transmembrane proteins, such as ion channels and receptors, which alters neuronal excitability and synaptic dynamics \cite{nadim2014neuromodulation, hooper1984modulation}.
+While experimental studies highlight the ubiquity of neuromodulation, the fundamental principles governing its effects remain incompletely understood, making computational approaches crucial for unraveling its mechanisms.